 Even without an official COPD diagnosis, if you’re over 40, have a history of smoking, and get winded easily—say after a 10-minute walk—it’s possible you could have an early state of chronic obstructive pulmonary disease, says Dr. Ohar.
 Many of her patients don’t seek treatment, “until lung function is about half of what it should be,” she says.

 Bottom line: If you have COPD or are breathing-challenged, you’re more vulnerable to serious effects of the coronavirus.
 It would be ideal if there was a special protocol you could follow to give yourself extra protection.
 There isn’t, really.
 So instead, it’s about being hypervigilant to scrupulously wash your hands and staunchly practice social distancing.
-Limit your number of trips to the store, or get home delivery if you can, and consider wearing a mask if you need to go out.
+Limit your number of trips to the store, or get home delivery if you can.
+Always wear a mask if you do have to go out and/or can't avoid being around other people.
 Consult your healthcare provider over the phone or by video, if possible.
 And in case you do get sick, ensure you have enough medication to last at least two weeks.

 In other words, stay safe and hang tight.
 We’ll all breathe easier once this pandemic is over.